 “Is there any point in a relationship like that?”

 Trust me, I didn’t go out trying to find someone who lived across the country from me.
 I’m not sure anyone in an LDR really does.
 But when you fall for someone, distance becomes irrelevant.
 I completely see a point in my relationship and it can be very impolite to put down someone’s relationship like that.
-No one should have to justify their relationship to anyone.
+No one should have to justify their relationships to anyone.

 “I don’t think I could do that”

 This one is a little less annoying but it still makes my eyes roll a bit.
 No one in a long distance relationship is asking you to love someone who lives miles away.
 We’re not recommending it to anyone because it can be hard.
 LDRs are not for everyone, they’re just not.
 I know that we’ve all seen Catfish so we’re a little wary of how it can end up but they don’t all go down that route, trust me.
+Not everyone is made for long distance relationships.

 “But is it really a relationship?”